ExploreASL/ExploreASL/README.md

 >The data were analysed using ExploreASL `ref1` version x.x.x `ref2`, including SPM12 version xxxx `ref3`, CAT12 version xxxx`ref4`, and LST version x.x.x`ref5`.
 This Matlab-based software was used with Matlab (MathWorks, MA, USA) version x.x (yearx)`ref6`.

+### References

-* Ref1: the ExploreASL paper, describing the full pipeline and decisions for processing steps: https://www.sciencedirect.com/science/article/pii/S1053811920305176
+1. The ExploreASL paper, describing the full pipeline and decisions for processing steps: https://www.sciencedirect.com/science/article/pii/S1053811920305176
-* Ref2: the Zenodo DOI for the actual ExploreASL release used to analyse the data.
+2. The Zenodo DOI for the actual ExploreASL release used to analyse the data.
 The release numbers (e.g. 1.9.0) follow [semantic versioning](https://semver.org/).
-* Ref3: SPM12 references: https://www.sciencedirect.com/science/article/pii/S1053811920305176#bib14 & https://www.sciencedirect.com/science/article/pii/S1053811920305176#bib53.
+3. SPM12 references: https://www.sciencedirect.com/science/article/pii/S1053811920305176#bib14 & https://www.sciencedirect.com/science/article/pii/S1053811920305176#bib53.
 Note that the SPM version (e.g. 7219) is adapted and extended for use with ExploreASL.
-* Ref4: CAT12 reference: https://www.sciencedirect.com/science/article/pii/S1053811920305176#bib55.
+4. CAT12 reference: https://www.sciencedirect.com/science/article/pii/S1053811920305176#bib55.
 Note that the CAT12 version (e.g. 1364) is adapted for use with ExploreASL.
-* Ref5: LST reference: https://www.sciencedirect.com/science/article/pii/S1053811920305176#bib118.
+5. LST reference: https://www.sciencedirect.com/science/article/pii/S1053811920305176#bib118.
 Note that the LST version (e.g. 2.0.15) is adapted for use with ExploreASL.
-* Ref6: Matlab publishes a release twice yearly, which can be reviewed here: https://www.mathworks.com/products/compiler/matlab-runtime.html.
+6. Matlab publishes a release twice yearly, which can be reviewed here: https://www.mathworks.com/products/compiler/matlab-runtime.html.
 You can provide the release number (e.g. 9.4) or year number (e.g. 2018a), or both.